Hiring More Staff Won’t Fix Your Kitchen

 Why Hiring More Staff Doesn’t Improve Labour Cost Optimization

 In many kitchens, adding staff increases operational complexity rather than improving efficiency.
 As a result, productivity often remains unchanged while labour costs continue to rise.
+More importantly, teams become harder to manage and execution becomes inconsistent.
 By contrast, effective restaurant labour cost optimization focuses on improving how work is performed instead of increasing headcount.

 • Higher labour cost with limited productivity gain